nitendragautam/nitendragautam.github.io/README.md

 Hi Everyone !<img src="https://github.com/nitendragautam/nitendragautam.github.io/raw/master/wave_gif.gif" width="30px">

 My Name is Nitendra Gautam.
-I am working as a Software Developer specialization in Big Data Analytics stack in various Fortune 100 IT  Organizations.
-I am working and living in Dallas right now.
+I am working as a Software Developer right now and located in Dallas, Texas.

+I have been working in Big Data Analytics and Data Engineering stack in various Fortune 100 IT  Organizations since 2012 AD.

 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][2.2]][2].